 Our Core Values

 We value and appreciate our staff and service Providers, believing that a healthy, happy workforce creates healthy, happy members.
 We show our appreciation regularly and listen to concerns.
 We also care deeply for the overall health of Philadelphians, knowing that a vibrant, thriving, resilient city hinges upon healthy citizens.

 We are here for our employees, members, and partners.
 We are open and transparent, encouraging dialogue and fostering growth so we can all be our best, healthiest selves.

 We’re updating our processes and technology to better serve our community, and to communicate more effectively and efficiently.
 We cultivate two-way communication, sharing our appreciation for our staff and welcoming feedback from them.

 Behavioral and mental wellness is our passion, and we are experts in the field.
 We have been serving the Philadelphia community since 1997, and we know the industry.
 We cultivate close working relationships with our partners, who are also leaders in the mental health field.
 We are open to change and innovation to ensure the highest standard of care for all.

 What is the process to join the CBH Provider Network?

-CBH has also begun inviting providers to apply to become a part of its open network.
+Providers can apply to become a part of our network for select levels of care (based on current member need).
 Applicants must be Medicaid providers licensed by the Pennsylvania Department of Human Services Office of Mental Health and Substance Abuse Services (OMHSAS) to be considered.

 How do I learn of new opportunities within the network?